milkmansson/project-dice/README.md

   instructions found in Toit's [Getting Started](https://docs.toit.io/getstarted) guide.
 - **ESP32** - I based this on the [DFRobot ESP32c6
-  Beetle](https://wiki.dfrobot.com/SKU_DFR1117_Beetle_ESP32_C6) for the size constraints and (very) basic battery management built-in.)
+  Beetle](https://wiki.dfrobot.com/SKU_DFR1117_Beetle_ESP32_C6) (v1.1) for the
+  size constraints and (very) basic battery management built-in.)
 Other Toit capable ESP32 modules will be compatible, however pin numbers may need to change.
 See the guide below.
 - **MPU6050** - I2C based motion sensing module.
 (It could be argued that newer devices would be better choices, however this module is still cheaply available and good enough for this use case.
-When I have other devices to hand, they cans be incorporated!)
+When I have other devices to hand, they can be incorporated!)
 - **SSD1306** - Common and cheap I2C based OLED Screen.
 - **LED** and resistor for indicating state (Optional).
 - Connecting wires and other minor materials - if you are prototyping this, a